hemelnj/frontend-framework/docs/frontend-engine-configuration.md

 ## Framework Project Layout

-Project layout is important to organize service and other resouces
+> Project layout is important to organize service and other resources

 ```
  app